This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 If you struggle with menu planning and finding cheap meals for large families I HIGHLY recommend the $5 Dinners Menu Planning when feeding a family on a budget.
 The meal on this menu plan cost $5 a meal.

 Add beans to stretch your meals!
 We love beans.
-Mix them in taco meat, burgers and more to stretch your meat.
+Mix them in taco meat, burgers, and more to stretch your meat.

 We have breakfast for dinner once a week.
-Pancakes, french toast, waffles, omelets, blueberry cupcake bites, and more are all cheap, and the kids love it!
+Pancakes, french toast, waffles, omelets, blueberry pancake bites, and more are all cheap, and the kids love it!
 Find more easy breakfast recipes here on The Frugal Navy Wife and make sure to check out our 40 breakfast for dinner ideas.